DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Experiments

 We suggest that a maximum probability density be applied, as for vehicle prediction there is no practical advantage in distinguishing between very tight bounds.
 Mercat et al.~\cite{mercat2020multi} apply a minimum limit to the standard deviation of $\sigma=0.1m$, for the purposes of avoiding overfitting.
-This is a useful minimum value, and we believe that there is no meaningful advantage of predicting with a higher probability density than this in the context of vehicle prediction, while narrower bounds can change the scores substantially.
-We extend the definition to apply to evaluation, where the probability density is capped for each instance, based on the maximum probability density of a normal distribution with $\sigma=0.1m$, which is $\frac{1}{2\pi0.1^2}m^{-2}$ (approx. $15.92 m^{-2}$), and minimum NLL score of $-\ln(\frac{1}{2\pi0.1^2})$ (approx. $-2.77$).
+We extend this definition to apply to evaluation, where the probability density is capped for each instance, based on the maximum probability density of a normal distribution with $\sigma=0.1m$, which gives a minimum NLL score of $-\ln(\frac{1}{2\pi0.1^2})$ (approx. $-2.77$).
 This can be used with any probability distribution, including GMMs and raster-based representations.